thaasoph/wireguard-private-networking/README.md

 Optionally, you can set a `public_addr` on each host.
 This address will be used to connect to the wireguard peer instead of the address in the inventory.
 Useful if you are configuring over a different network than wireguard is using. e.g. ansible connects over a LAN to your peer.

+If `expose_interface` is set, the subnet of the interface e.g. eth0 of the peer will be added to the AllowedIps section of this peer and the routing between Subnet and VPN will be set up.
+Be careful with conflicting subnets and remember to set a static route on your other devices in the subnet or on the default gateway.

+`expose_subnets` allows to specify a list of subnets that will be exposed by this peer.
+Along with the subnet of the `expose_interface` setting they will be added to the AllowedIps section of this peer.

 ```yaml
 # inventory host file